 The quality of fresh wild salmon starts to deteriorate as soon as it's harvested, but frozen salmon bypasses that part, making it the superior choice.

-With frozen salmon, you will want to let it thaw in the fridge.
+You will want to let it thaw in the fridge with frozen salmon.
 For this recipe, you can use wild or farm fresh salmon.

 Wild Salmon vs Farm Fresh Salmon